olimsaidov/research/evolution-analysis/README.md

-# Jarima Platform Evolution Analysis: Comprehensive Documentation
+# E-Jarima Platform Evolution Analysis: Comprehensive Documentation

 ## Overview

-This comprehensive analysis examines the complete evolution of the Jarima platform from its inception in May 2019 through its current state in 2025, demonstrating how systematic development transformed a simple violation reporting tool into a sophisticated ecosystem that processes over 437,000 violations annually while creating extraordinary value for all stakeholders.
+This comprehensive analysis examines the complete evolution of the E-Jarima platform from its inception in May 2019 through its current state in 2025, demonstrating how systematic development transformed a simple violation reporting tool into a sophisticated ecosystem that processes over 437,000 violations annually while creating extraordinary value for all stakeholders.

 The analysis is organized into five major sections that progressively build understanding of the platform's development, challenges, solutions, and value creation, supported by empirical data from over 1.16 million violations processed during 2019-2023.